dpsspatial/Installation-Instructions/csvkit.md

 # Using CSVKit to load CSV files into PostGIS #

-This tutorial will show how to load a large CSV file into PostgreSQL and turn the LAT/LON columns into geometry using CSVKit.
+This tutorial will show how to load a large CSV file into PostgreSQL using CSVKit, then turn the LAT/LON columns into geometry using PostGIS.

 CSVKit is a utility used at command line / terminal and installed via Python.